walchko/nas/README.md

 - format it for exFat so it is read/write on both Linux and macOS and supports files >4Gib
 	- need to install drivers for it: `sudo apt install exfat-fuse`
 - copy over any movies (faster than network)
+- use a powered hub, the drive I have pulled enough power to brown out the RPi 3

 		pi@nas:/home/plex $ sudo mkdir /media/usb
 		pi@nas:/home/plex $ sudo chown -R plex:pi /media/usb